Dr Beth Johnson

 Dr. Beth Johnson undertook her AHRC funded PhD at Lancaster University, completing in 2008.
 After this she worked briefly as Post-Doctoral Teaching Fellow in Media at Liverpool Hope University before taking up post as Lecturer in Film and Television Studies at Keele University.
 Over six and a half years at Keele she inaugurated successful undergraduate and postgraduate Film Studies degree programmes.
 She was awarded a 16 month Leverhulme Research Fellowship in 2013 for a project on the transnational success and style of the television serial Shameless (Channel 4, 2004-2013; Showtime 2011- ), and became Programme Director of Film Studies on her return to work in summer 2014.
 She joined the University of Leeds in January 2016 taking up post as Associate Professor in Film and Media.

-My main research interests concern representations of gender, class and place on film and television.
+My main research interests concern representations of gender, sex, class and place on film and television.
 In particular, I have a strong interest in visual articulations of the North of England on screen.

 I am module leader for: